Jon Condo: College career

-Condo attended the University of Maryland, where he played for the Maryland Terrapins football team.
+Condo attended the University of Maryland, College Park, where he played for the Terrapins.
 He became the team's long snapper as a sophomore and also served as a backup defensive end.

 He was the starter at long snapper for 38 straight games.
 As a senior, he appeared in all 13 games and received the team award for "Top Special Teams Performer", becoming the first pure long snapper to earn the honor in school history.

 Professional career

 Dallas Cowboys

-Condo was signed as an undrafted free agent by the Dallas Cowboys after 2005 NFL Draft on April 29.
+Condo was signed as an undrafted free agent by the Dallas Cowboys after 2005 NFL draft on April 29.
 He made the team as the long snapper over Jeff Robinson.
 Although he played in the first three games of the season, his struggles forced the team to waive him on September 28.
 He was replaced with L. P. Ladouceur.

 New England Patriots

 On January 17, 2006, he was signed to a futures contract by the New England Patriots.
 He was released on August 21.